kevin20841/kevin20841.github.io/_pages/about.md

 ---

 I'm Kevin Su, a masters student currently studying at Stanford University.
+I'm broadly interested in learning theory, complexity theory, and algorithmic fairness.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.